SERLatBTH/StarterGuide-DobotMagician/README.md

 ## How to make it works

 1. Connecting Cables to the Dobot Magician

-   Step 1  Connect the Dobot Magician to your compututer with the supplied USB cable Step 2  Connect the Dobot Magician to the electrical outlet with the supplied power adaper
+   Step 1  Connect the Dobot Magician to your compututer with the supplied USB cable

+   Step 2  Connect the Dobot Magician to the electrical outlet with the supplied power adaper

 2. Installing the DobotStudio

    1. System Requirements

       * Windows 7, Windows 7, Windows 8, and Windows 10 (This manual is explained based on this version)
       * macOS 10.10, macOS 10.11, and macOS 10.12

    2. Obtaining the DobotStudio Package

       Before using Dobot Magician, download the Windows DobotStudio package from https://www.dobot.cc/downloadcenter.html.
 The macOS version is also downloadable in this URL

    3. Installing the DobotStudio

       Prerequisites

          The DobotStudio package has been obtained.

       Procedure

         Step 1 Unpack the DobotStudio package to a destination directory.

         For example, this directory is Installation Directory\DobotStudio.
 You can install the DobotStudio to another location based on site requirements.

-       Step 2In the installation directory double-click DobotStudioSetup.exe.
-The Select Setup Language dialog box is displayed, as shown in Figure 2.4.
+        Step 2 In the installation directory double-click DobotStudioSetup.exe.
+The Select Setup Language dialog box is displayed.

+        Step 3 Choose a setup language such as English

+        Step 4 Click OK to follow the on-screen instructions to continue with the installation.
+During the installation, the Driver Installation dialog box is displayed.

+        Step 5 Click Next to install the first driver, and then click INSTALL to install the second driver.

+        When the drivers are installed successfully, the Completing the Device Driver Installation Wizard dialog box is displayed .
+Click Finish.

+        Step 6 Click Next to continue to install the DootStudio by following the prompts on the Setup-DobotStudio dialog box.

+        When the installation is complete, the Completing the DoobotStudio Setup Wizard dialog box is displayed, click Finish.

+       Verifying the Installation
+         * Verifying the DobotStudio
+            If the DobotStudio is launched and runs properly by double-clicking the desktop shortcut to this program, it means that it is installed successfully.
+         * Verifying the Dobot Magician Driver
+            If an available COM port is displayed on the upper left corner of the DobotStudio page after the robotic arm is powered on, the Dobot Magician driver is installed successfully.

+3. Powering On/Off the Dobot Magician

+   * Power on: align the Dobot Magician into its neutral position with its Forearm and Rear Arm constructing a 45-degree angle, and press down the power button in the base.
+Once the robotic arm is powered on, the LED indicator turns yellow, and all the stepper motors lock.
+And then wait about seven seconds, a short beep sound will be heard, and the LED indicator turns from yellow to green.
+Now the Dobot Magician is ready to use.

+    * Power off: When the LED indicator is green, press down the power button to turn off the robotic arm.
+In this case, the Forearm moves slowly to the Rear Arm while the angle between them becomes small.
+Finally, the two arms reach a specific position.

+4. Getting Started

+   This topic describes how to use the Dobot Magician to complete the teaching & playback function by saving three points in the MOVJ mode, allowing you to get the basic knowledge of the usage of the robotic arm.

+    Prerequisites

+      * The DobotStudio has been installed.
+For details, see 2.2 Installing the DobotStudio.

+      * The Dobot Magician is powered on.
+For details, see 2.3 Powering On/Off the Dobot Magician.

+   Procedure
+    * Step 1 Double-click the desktop shortcut to the DobotStudio.
+    * Step 2 Click Connect on the DobotStudio page.
+    * Step 3 Click Link Now.
+    * Step 4 Use DobotStudio to accopmplish a teaching & playback task.
+    * Step 5 Enter times in Loop text box.
+    * Step 6 Click Start to perform the motions.
+    * Step 7 Click Exit to exit the Teaching & Playback page.